nikhresna/_Aurror/README.md

 Available in latest version library:

 1. aurrorIt()
-'aurrorIt()' generates gradient light to dark from selected color,
+generates gradient light to dark from selected color, 'aurrorIt'

 Syntax is as follows: